juliandescottes/mockato/README.md

     mockedConfigReader.getValue(); // 42

 In the example above the configReader is configured to return 42 when called with no argument.
 But actually this config reader is supposed to be always called with one argument, the name of the config parameter to evaluate.
-If the mock was supposed to always return 42, you should actually use Matchers.
+If the mock was supposed to always return 42, you should use Matchers.

     mockato.Mockato.when(mockedConfigReader).getValue(mockato.Matchers.ANY).thenReturn(42);
     mockedConfigReader.getValue("some random argument"); // 42

+There are 3 behaviours available :
+* thenReturn(value) : returns the provided value
+* thenAnswer(method) : apply the provided method to the mock
+* thenThrow(errorMessage) : throw an error

+    mockato.Mockato.when(mockedConfigReader).
+        getValue(mockato.Matchers.ANY).thenAnswer(function(paramName) {return paramName + ":value"});
+    mockedConfigReader.getValue("myParam"); // "myParamValue"

+    mockato.Mockato.when(mockedConfigReader).getValue().thenThrow('getValue should not be called without argument');

 Verify
 ---------------------

 Matchers
 ---------------------